AmariahAK/Praxia_Backend/README.md

 ## Features

 - **Symptom Analysis**: AI-powered diagnosis of medical symptoms with personalized recommendations
+- **Multilingual Support**: Translation of symptoms and responses in English, Swahili, and Spanish
-- **X-ray Analysis**: Deep learning-based interpretation of X-ray images using MONAI models
+- **X-ray Analysis**: Deep learning-based interpretation of X-ray images for pneumonia, fractures, and tumors
 - **Medical Research**: Integration with PubMed for retrieving relevant medical research
+- **Health News**: Automated scraping and summarization of health news from WHO and CDC
 - **Diet Analysis**: Nutritional assessment and personalized dietary recommendations
 - **User Profiles**: Personalized health profiles with medical history and preferences
 - **Chat System**: Persistent chat sessions with the AI assistant